56 International

 3.10 Cardinal Rule: Each player shall follow through with the same suit “in play”, if the player holds at least one card in the same suit.
 Obligation discussed in 3.9 above is also added as a part of the cardinal rule.

-play all eight cards on the table visible to all players and for violation will attract a penalty of one point if objected to by the opposing team.
+Review of eight tricks played in the game is allowed at the end of the game.
+Players must play all eight cards on the table visible to all players and for violation will attract a penalty of one point if objected to by the opposing team.
 No external referee or umpire will be assigned for any match.
 The progress of the matches is to be monitored and recorded by the players themselves.
 If any member is caught violating the ‘cardinal rule’ (defined above), the team shall be penalized by awarding the ‘deal’ and three additional points to the opposing team.
 ‘Awarding the game’ means one of the following:

 (i) If the declaring team has violated the rule, the contract shall be considered defeated

-(ii) If the defending team has committed the infraction, the contract will be declared
+(ii) If the defending team has committed the infraction, the contract will be declared as made.

 4.0 Play of the Hand

 4.1 After completion of the bidding by auction, a contract is recorded at the table.
 Play of the hand will now commence.
+It is recommended that the dealer of the cards ascertains that each player has been given 8 cards before bidding begins.

 4.2 Out of turn leading is not allowed.
-Any infraction in this regard whether intentional or not,
+Any infraction in this regard whether intentional or not, can result in a “warning” for the first violation, and after that in a penalty of one (1) point if objected to by the opposing team.

 4.4 A deal shall not be abandoned once the play has commenced.
 If the deal sequence is erred unintentionally, it has to be identified prior to the commencement of the play to effect correction.
 However, the total number of deals in the session has to be maintained for uniformity and game control.
 Review of closed tricks will not be permitted after a new lead is in play on the table.

 4.5 Players of a team can interchange or rotate their seats at anytime during the session, provided that this is affected before the cards are dealt.
-Any team can opt to interchange all 3 seats with the opposing team after half way stage of the session.
-This option will
+Any team can opt to interchange all 3 seats with the opposing team after the half way stage of the session.
+This option will be r restricted to one occurrence during the entire session.

-4.6 All players are obligated to identify and opt for reshuffle in the event he is dealt a
+4.6 All players are obligated to identify and opt for reshuffle in the event he is dealt a constraining hand.
+A constraining hand is non- playable and is characterized by,

-4.7 Control of the play is the responsibility of both competing teams.
+4.7 Control of the play is the responsibility of both the competing teams.
 If dispute still persists, Rules Committee will deliver ruling on the dispute.
 The decision of the Rules Committee shall be final and binding.

-the value of the bidding (contract) into the score sheet.
+5.1 At the end of bidding, the designated scorer (usually one player of any team) shall enter the value of the bidding (contract) into the score sheet.
 The play can commence only after this task is completed.

 5.2 At the end of play of each hand, points amassed by each team are counted and compared to the contract.
-If the contract is made, the requisite number of points as enumerated in chart 1.3
+If the contract is made, the requisite number of points as enumerated in chart 1.3 is entered in favor of the declaring team.
+If the contract is found defeated, requisite points (refer chart 1.3) are entered in favor of the defending team.

-announce the game score after every six deals and also last six deals.
+5.3 The score sheet shall be accessible to both teams for verification.
+Score keeper must announce the game score after every six deals and also, at the end of each of the last six deals.
 At the end of the session the cumulative points scored by each team are tabulated and verified.

-5.5 If an illegal play ('kallakali') is caught and proved by the opposing team in any rounds, the team who caught the illegal play will win that particular game and an additional 3 points will be awarded.
-For eg, 40 Clubs is called by Team A in preliminary round 9th game and Team B caught the illegal play and proved to Team A, Team B will get 3 points for the 40 Clubs call and and additional 3 points for the illegal play.
+and Team B caught the illegal play and proved it; Team B will get 3 points for the 40 Clubs contract defeated and an additional 3 points for the illegal play.
 So for the 9th game, Team B will get 3 + 3 = 6 points.
-The same rule applies for Preliminary Rounds, Round of 32, Pre- Quarter, Quarter Finals, Semi-Finals and Finals.
+This rule applies for the entire tournament.

 Tie-Breaker.

-6.1 In the preliminary round, teams will be ranked using the following four rank criteria in the order in which they are listed below:
+6.3 After the preliminary round, teams will be ranked using the following four rank criteria in the order in which they are listed below:

 R2.
 Total capped (capped at 5) score differences earned in the winning games.